Leapsight/babel/doc/babel.md

            _CollextionY1 = babel:create_index(IndexB, CollectionY0),
            ok
       end).
-  > {ok, <<"00005mrhDMaWqo4SSFQ9zSScnsS">>, ok}
+  > {ok, {<<"00005mrhDMaWqo4SSFQ9zSScnsS">>, ok}}
 ```

-The resulting workflow execution will schedule the writes in the order that
+The resulting workflow execution will schedule the writes and deletes in the
-results from the dependency graph constructed using the results of this
+order defined by the dependency graph constructed using the results
-module functions.
+of this module functions.
 This ensures partitions are created first and then
 collections.

 The `Opts` argument offers the following options:

 * `on_terminate` – a functional object `fun((Reason :: any()) -> ok)`.
 This
 function will be evaluated before the call terminates.
 In case of succesful
-termination the value `normal` is passed as argument.
-Otherwise, in case of
+termination the value `normal` will be  passed as argument.
+Otherwise, in
-error, the error reason will be passed as argument.
-This allows you to
+case of error, the error reason will be passed as argument.
+This allows you
-perform a cleanup after the workflow execution e.g. returning a riak
+to perform a cleanup after the workflow execution e.g. returning a riak
 connection object to a pool.
+Notice that this function might be called
+multiple times in the case of nested workflows.
+If you need to conditionally
+perform a cleanup operation you might use the function `is_nested_worflow/0`
+to take a decision.